 The Lord judges us by the intent of our heart.
 The marriage ceremony is intended more to meet legal requirements here on Earth than to inform the Lord of how we feel about our spouse.
 Our commitment before Him is verbal, and He takes us at our word.

 Having said that, you’re still legally married to a woman you say you still love.
-The fact that it’s taken 2 years and you’re still not divorced tells me that at some level you really don’t want this.
+The fact that it’s taken two years and you’re still not divorced tells me that at some level you don’t want this.
 I wonder how you can be fully committed to another woman.
-The Bible warns us against double mindedness, saying that we shouldn’t expect anything from the Lord in those circumstances.
+The Bible warns us against double-mindedness, saying that we shouldn’t expect anything from the Lord in those circumstances.